 2 Pipeline Buoyancy Analysis

-Prior to buoyancy analysis, all data to be used as input to the analysis must be itemized and documented.
-Buoyancy analysis performed during Front End Engineering Design (FEED) may utilized a set level of assumptions, however during Detailed Engineering, exact and accurate data such as density of the medium the pipeline will be installed, density of backfill material etc. has to be utilized for the analysis.
+Before buoyancy analysis, all data to be used as input to the analysis must be itemized and documented.
+Buoyancy analysis performed during Front End Engineering Design (FEED) may utilize a set level of assumptions, however during Detailed Engineering, exact and accurate data such as the density of the medium the pipeline will be installed, the density of backfill material etc. has to be utilized for the analysis.